DianaHoefels/DianaHoefels/README.md

 🖥️ I’m currently working as a computational linguist.

-🎥 I'm also a text/video creator, focusing on computational linguistics topics in the era of AI.
+🎥 I'm also a content creator, focusing on computational linguistics topics in the era of AI.
+   - visit my podcast here:
+   - videos here:

 🌱 My current research interests are in fact-checking within large language models (LLMs).